saurabh29july/Scratchy/README.md

     #del <tag> - Delete notes with tag
     #list - List all or #list <tag> notes

+*Assumptions:*
+You should have basic knowledge of python.
+All the requirements for the bot should be satisfied.

+Start the bot: python scratchy.py

 To use this bot or more details on integration visit my blog http://saurabh29july.blog/cisco-spark-chatbot-in-10-minutes